 The attendees consisted of not only corporate communications, internal communications and HR professionals, but also senior technology professionals supporting these business units.
 They came from companies that ranged from 500 employees to 75,000 employees across all of the major industries including manufacturing, healthcare/hospitals, technology, hospitality, financial services, trucking/logistics and more.
 The common denominator of these companies was that they all suffered from the same communications challenges – the difficulty in communicating simultaneously and instantaneously with a dispersed workforce that is not beholden to desks and desktop computers.

 Having attended numerous conferences for communications professionals over the years, it was important to us that our first event not be just another, talk down at you, conference.
-We wanted to take advantage of the fact that the professionals we deal with as clients of theEMPLOYEEapp are some of the brightest minds in corporate communications and HR.
+As mentioned above, clients of theEMPLOYEEapp are some of the brightest minds in corporate communications and HR.
 Why not give them the opportunity to chat among themselves on a range of topics that are important to them, network and hopefully establish contacts and relationships that they could then call upon in their work in the future?

 This is why we titled our event: Employee Communications Matters!
-Discussions among the brightest minds in employee communications, HR and engagement.
+Discussions among the brightest minds in employee and corporate communications, HR, and engagement.
 In addition to a great keynote speaker (Travis Wright, who spoke on a number of the topics included in his latest book, Digital Sense), roundtable discussions were facilitated by three clients of theEMPLOYEEapp on three different subjects.

 The feedback we’ve received so far has been excellent.
 Every person we spoke with has told us that they left the event with concrete action items that they intend to take back to their teams.